johnrearden/Cheat_Sheets/REACT_TESTING.md

 # Testing in React

 Here's a list of stuff I don't want to forget before I come back to testing again.
+The thinking is that creating this cheatsheet will be like chiselling the information directly onto my brain.

 ## Libraries
 @testing-library/react

 @testing-library/jest-dom

 @testing-library/user-event

 ## Using queries